VinceZK/node-background-job/README.md

      }
    });
    ```
-4. Create a `server.mjs` in your project folder:
+4. Create a `server.mjs` in your project root folder:
    ``` javascript
    // Create a expressjs app
    import express from 'express';